Drug information provided by: Micromedex

 Tell your doctor right away if you start having numbness, tingling, or burning pain in your hands, arms, legs, or feet.
 These may be symptoms of a condition called peripheral neuropathy.

 Norfloxacin may rarely cause inflammation or even tearing of a tendon (the cord that attaches muscles to bones).
 The risk of having tendon problems may be increased if you are over 60 years of age, using steroid medicines (eg, dexamethasone, prednisolone, prednisone, or Medrol®), if you have severe kidney problems, a history of tendon problems (eg, rheumatoid arthritis), or if you have received an organ (eg, heart, kidney, or lung) transplant.
-If you get sudden pain or swelling in a tendon after exercise (eg, in the ankle, back of the knee or leg, shoulder, elbow, or wrist), stop using this medicine and check with your doctor right away.
+If you get sudden pain or swelling in a tendon after exercise (eg, in the ankle, back of the knee or leg, shoulder, elbow, or wrist), check with your doctor right away.
 Refrain from exercise until your doctor says otherwise.

 Some people who take norfloxacin may become more sensitive to sunlight than they are normally.
 Exposure to sunlight, even for brief periods of time, may cause severe sunburn, or skin rash, redness, itching, or discoloration.
 When you begin using this medicine: